 Biography of Lawrence Biondi, S.J.

-Since his inauguration in 1987, Father Biondi has led Saint Louis University through a remarkable era of transformation and achievement.
-In addition to modernizing the campus and helping revitalize the surrounding Midtown neighborhood, Father Biondi has committed vast University resources to academics, student scholarships and financial aid, faculty research and state-of-the-art technology.
-During his tenure, he has focused on recruiting the finest faculty and students, increasing the University's academic standards and achievements, and developing the University as a major research center.
+Biondi led an era of transformation and achievement at SLU.
+In addition to modernizing the campus and helping revitalize the surrounding Midtown neighborhood, Biondi committed vast University resources to academics, student scholarships and financial aid, faculty research and state-of-the-art technology.
+He focused on recruiting the finest faculty and students, increasing the University's academic standards and achievements, and developing the University as a major research center.

-- The successful completion of fundraising and capital campaigns totalling more than $785 million.
+- The successful completion of fundraising and capital campaigns totaling more than $785 million.

 - The investment of an estimated $850 million in improvements, enhancements and expansions.